cloudflare/cloudflare-docs/content/load-balancing/troubleshooting/common-error-codes/index.md

 ### Cause

-Our health check (client) was not able to match a name on the server certificate to the hostname of the request.
+Our health monitor (client) was not able to match a name on the server certificate to the hostname of the request.

 ### Solution